AarhusCrypto/DUPLO/README.md

 ## Frigate Extension Compiler
 The [`Frigate`](https://bitbucket.org/bmood/frigaterelease) compiler transforms a C-style program into a bolean circuit.
 We here provide an extension of this work that in addition can output a set of boolean circuits along with an appropriate soldering description that can be fed to the DUPLO system for secure computation of the original source program.
+**NOTE:** For programs specifying distinct output to the parties the compiler cannot handle all cases correctly.
+* If only a single party receives the output it always works.
+* If one party receives the entire output and another party receives only a subset it works as well.
+* However for the case of the parties receiving _individual_ output the output header and final output wires might be incorrect.
+In this case manually modifying the output .GC_duplo file can be done fairly straightforward.

 ### Running the compiler